A history of The Daily Record

 2010

-Suzanne E. Fischer-Huettner is named The Daily Record’s first woman publisher.
+Suzanne E. Fischer-Huettner is named The Daily Record’s first female publisher.
 The announcement is made during the first Leading Women awards, which honor women 40 years of age or younger who have already made outstanding contributions in their fields.

 2012